- Products

 Basic structure of a LiPo battery

-Different designs and their specific properties
+Different formats and their specific properties

 Advantages of LiPo batteries